systeminit/si/app/docs/src/reference/asset/function.md

 The [System Initiative source code](https://github.com/systeminit/si) repository contains a program that will automatically generate schema for AWS services.
-Check out the repository, and navigate to the `bin/si-generator` directory.
+Check out the repository and navigate to the `bin/si-generator` directory.

 Ensure you have the [aws cli](https://aws.amazon.com/cli/) installed.